leonchen7498/Llama-Land/README.md

 # Technical and personal goals
-The project had as goal to challenge yourself, so I decided to add the following goals.
+The project had a goal to challenge yourself, so I had the following goals.

 **Technical goals**
 - Making an entire backend with Scala and learning how to use the Play framework